 Technique⏱️ 10 min readπŸ“… Dec 2, 2025

-How to Improve Your HYROX Sled Push Time (Technique + Training)
+How to Improve Your HYROX Sled Push Time (Technique + Drills)

-The sled push is where races are lost.
-Learn the biomechanics, common mistakes, and specific drills to drop 30-60 seconds off your sled push time.
+The HYROX sled push is where races are lost.
+Learn the biomechanics, common mistakes, and specific drills to drop 30-60 seconds off your HYROX sled push time.

 πŸ”¬